 Naturally, the classic all-pay contest literature--in which agents choose sunk bids or efforts and prizes are allocated by rank, with expenditures being paid regardless of whether one wins--is also related to my exercise.\footnote{See, e.g., \citet{HillmanSamet1987,HillmanRiley1989,BayeKovenockDeVries1996,BarutKovenock1998,AmannLeininger1996,CheGale2000,FangNoeStrack2020}.} Viewed through the lens of this paper, once agents are allowed to mix, the strategic object in the canonical all-pay model is a distribution over bids/efforts, and the standard expenditure technology implies that expected costs enter as a linear functional of that distribution (\textit{viz.}, \(C(F)=\int cdF\)).
 Thus, the standard all-pay environments are subsumed by my contest application as a special case of linear distributional costs.

 The paper closest to this one, \citet{KimKrishnaRyvkin2023}, combines costly effort with an endogenous choice of mean-preserving noise (``choosing your own luck'') and shows that allowing strategic risk-taking can dramatically reshape standard contest design conclusions.
-Following my rank-order contest application (\S\ref{sec:roco}) I elaborate on the contrast between their paper and mine. \citet{HwangKimBoleslavsky2023} study the joint information-provision and pricing problem of oligopolists, which is formally a problem in which firms price and flexibly choose distributions according to a mean-preserving contraction constraint.
-My joint pricing and quality choice application (\S\ref{sec:unit_demand_prices}) looks at a related problem.
+Following my rank-order contest application (\secref{sec:roco}) I elaborate on the contrast between their paper and mine. \citet{HwangKimBoleslavsky2023} study the joint information-provision and pricing problem of oligopolists, which is formally a problem in which firms price and flexibly choose distributions according to a mean-preserving contraction constraint.
+My joint pricing and quality choice application (\secref{sec:unit_demand_prices}) looks at a related problem.

+Also related is \citet{QuintKojima2026}, who study symmetric equilibria in pre-auction investment.
+In their model, bidders make covert investments that determine their valuation distributions before an auction.
+They show that, for a broad class of auction formats, the symmetric investment equilibrium exists, is essentially unique, and is invariant across auction formats.
+Their environment is closer to auction theory and exploits the structure of pre-auction investment; mine instead studies a general class of competitions.

-Finally, this work is inspired by a growing literature in contracting and information economics in which agents flexibly choose distributions subject to (G\^{a}teaux) differentiable costs. \citet{GeorgiadisRavidSzentes2024} develop a generalized first-order approach in flexible moral hazard problems. \citet{ravid2022learning} look at ``learning before trading,'' in which a buyer's cost of learning about her value takes this general smooth form.
+Methodologically, this paper builds most directly on \citet{GeorgiadisRavidSzentes2024}, who develop a generalized first-order approach for flexible moral hazard problems in which a single agent chooses an output distribution at a smooth cost. \citet{ravid2022learning} look at ``learning before trading,'' in which a buyer's cost of learning about her value takes this general smooth form.
 A trio of papers by \citeauthor{Kraehmer2024} look at hold up, security design, and monopoly regulation with costly distributional choices.\footnote{See \citet{Kraehmer2024,Kraehmer2025reg,Kraehmer2025sec}.} \citet{CastroPiresKattwinkelKnoepfle2025} extend the flexible-distribution approach to environments with adverse selection.
-To my knowledge no existing papers study \textit{games} with flexible and costly choices of distributions.
-This, by itself, presents challenges: equilibrium existence in distributional competitions is nontrivial because the win probability typically is discontinuous in distributions when ties occur.